In This Article

-About the brand: The Body Shop, founded in 1976 in Brighton, U.K. by Dame Anita Roddick, is a skin, body, and haircare brand that specializes in natural ingredients.
+About the brand: The Body Shop, founded in 1976 in Brighton, UK, by Dame Anita Roddick, is a skin, body, and hair care brand specializing in natural ingredients.
 Popular products include their body butters and the iconic Tea Tree and Vitamin E skincare lines.

-The Body Shop's palm-size massager is pretty hefty, thanks to its metallic balls (is it just me who chuckles at that sentence?
-I'm a child, I know).
+The Body Shop's palm-size massager is pretty hefty, thanks to its metallic spheres.
 Like the metal tips on many eye cream tubes, these stay cool whatever the weather, which feels like bliss on the skin and has a welcome de-puffing effect on the complexion.
-Thanks to the design, not only do the balls hug your jawline and your cheekbones, but they also roll as you draw the tool along and up your face, so you get a really effective massage.
+Thanks to the design, not only do these metal balls hug your jawline and cheekbones, but they also roll as you draw the tool along your face, so you get an effective massage.

 • Increases circulation